Skip to content

 As at most hot springs, nudity is common.
 Umpqua Hot Springs is no exception as it’s a popular site that attracts naturists.
 If you are uncomfortable seeing naked bodies, you may wish to skip this visit.

-Umpqua Hot Springs in Oregon
+Video of Umpqua Hot Springs in Oregon

 Umpqua Hot Springs Soak Stats:

-Season: All (access road closed during winter = 2-mile snowbound hike in) – check Oregon road conditions
+Season: All (access road closed during winter = 2-mile snowbound hike-in) – check Oregon road conditions

 Type: Roadside/Hike